Open-Paws/Datasets/email_marketing_analytics/README.md

 # Email Marketing Analytics Dataset

 This folder contains data from email marketing campaigns conducted by various animal advocacy organizations.
-The dataset has been compiled from data shared by these organizations under data sharing agreements that permit inclusion in this database.

 The goal is to create a comprehensive dataset that provides insights into the effectiveness of email marketing strategies for promoting animal rights and veganism.

-The data includes various performance metrics for email campaigns, such as open rates, click-through rates, and conversion rates.
+Each files includes both the content of the emails and various performance metrics for email campaigns, such as open rates, click-through rates, and conversion rates.

 ### Data Sharing and Usage Agreement